Do You Burn More Calories When Sick?

 In this article, we will explore several questions related to being sick and its potential impact on calorie burn.
 Specifically, we will address whether being sick burns calories, whether the body burns more calories when sick, whether higher calorie intake is needed during illness, and whether fever contributes to calorie burn.

-Yes, human body tends to burn more calories when sick because it requires additional energy to combat the illness and facilitate recovery.
-A 2011 study conducted by Leah MacDonald, Ph.D., from La Trobe University in Melbourne, Australia, suggests that calories play a significant role during sickness.
+Yes, the human body tends to burn more calories when sick because it requires additional energy to combat the illness and facilitate recovery.
+A study by Dr. Leah MacDonald at La Trobe University in Melbourne, Australia, back in 2011, showed that calories do indeed play a crucial role in the battle against sickness.

 The body’s metabolic heat production increases due to illness and fever, and having an adequate calorie intake improves the likelihood of effectively fighting off the virus.